Damian-Emmanuel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-write a program that prints _putchar, followed by a new line
+function that prints the alphabet, in lowercase,followed by anew line